5 from 2 votes

 • Freezer: 3-6 months raw, 3 months grilled

-To reheat grilled shrimp from frozen: Thaw in the fridge, keeping no more than 3-4 days, before reheating.
+To reheat grilled shrimp from frozen: Thaw in the fridge and use within 3–4 days before reheating.
 Do not refreeze once frozen and thawed.

 How can you tell when grilled shrimp is done?